moxietoolkit/srd/notes.md

 - [ ] Come up with a way to represent **linked challenges** in markdown.
 - [ ] Add linked challenge examples to `challenges.md` - they're exceptionally useful here.
 - [ ] Modules.
+  - [ ] Spellcasting, Treasure and Combat should be modules.
+  - [ ] Rules for Combat when Spellcasting is involved should be in Spellcasting module.